UART FIFO with DMA on STM32

 Predictable Arrival Times | Unpredictable Arrival Times |

-There isn’t an out-of-the-box way to configure the UART to handle this situation.
-But there is at least one solution that works great.
+There is no built-in way to configure the UART for this situation, but there is at least one solution that works well.

 The Works Great Solution

-For a complete solution, we need to add a software FIFO buffer and an idle interrupt with a standard UART DMA circular buffer configuration.
+To create a complete solution, we need to add a software FIFO buffer and an idle interrupt to a standard UART DMA circular buffer configuration.

 The FIFO Buffer